North Killingholme Haven: History

 Adjacent to the Admiralty oil depot a seaplane station was opened in August 1914.
 Originally called RNAS Immingham it was renamed as RNAS Killingholme.
 By late 1914 Facilities at the site included a 177 by 56 ft hangar and four 68 by 77 ft seaplane hangars, as well as a 700 by 60 ft slipway for the seaplanes.
 Facilities were increased during the First World War, including larger hangars and further slipways- with staff levels reaching 900 operating over 100 aeroplanes, one of the main seaplane bases in the UK.
 The facility was disbanded after the end of the war- some of the hangars were used to construct a bus depot in Grimsby (Victoria Street).

-The riverside at and around North Killingholme Haven has been identified as a viable expansion point for further port facilities on the south bank of the Humber – an £80 million port was proposed in the 1980s but not proceeded with – a report by Coopers and Lybrand in the same period identified demand for both Roll-on/Roll-off and containerised handling facilities in the area.
+The riverside at and around North Killingholme Haven has been identified as a viable expansion point for further port facilities on the south bank of the Humber – an £80 million port was proposed in the 1980s but not proceeded with – a report by Coopers and Lybrand in the same period identified demand for both roll-on/roll-off (RoRo) and containerised handling facilities in the area.
 Later in the 1990s Ro-Ro facilities were established by Simon Group (see § Humber Sea Terminal).

 The haven is currently (2015) used by dredging contractors Humber Work Boats Ltd..